naqeebghazi/darey.lampstack/README.md

 $ sudo apt install php-fpm php-mysql
 When prompted, type Y and press ENTER to confirm installation.

 You now have your PHP components installed.
-Next, you will configure Nginx to use them.

 ## Configure nginx to use PHP